sterinaldi/FIGARO/README.md

 To install LALSuite, follow the instructions provided [here](https://wiki.ligo.org/Computing/LALSuiteInstall).
 In most cases, `conda install -c conda-forge lalsuite` will work.
 The parallelized scripts use [Ray](https://docs.ray.io/en/latest/) to parallelize.
 Ray is not included in `igwn-py39` nor is automatically installed with FIGARO.
 If you wish to use these scripts, please install Ray via `pip install ray` and then (re-)install FIGARO to include also the parallelized scripts.

+FIGARO comes with several plug-and-play console scripts:
+* `figaro-density` reconstructs a probability density given a set of samples;
+* `figaro-hierarchical` reconstructs a probability density given a set of single-event samples, each of them drawn around a sample from the initial probability density;
+* `figaro-pp_plot` produces the so-called *pp-plots* for a set of single-event posterior samples to assess the validity of a simulated dataset;
+* `figaro-mockdata` generates a set of synthetic posterior samples from a given hierarchical distribution;
+* `figaro-entropy` reconstruct a probability density and provides an estimate of the entropy as a function of the number of samples.

+In addition to these, the parallelized version of the inference scripts are available:
+* `figaro-par-density`, parallelized sampling;
+* `figaro-par-hierarchical`, parallelized single-event analysis and parallelized sampling.

+In order to see the available options, run `console_script_name -h`.